EricZinda/Perplexity/docs/devvocab/devvocabPhrasesAndVocab.md

 ## Phrases and Vocabulary
 When implementing a natural language system using DELPH-IN, start by analyzing the phrases you want to support and the predications they generate.
 The predications are what you'll need to implement.
-We can interact with the system we [ended the previous section with](../devhowto/devhowtoPredicationArgumentsAndUsage) and turn tracing on in order to see the predications for the phrases we type.
+We can interact with the system we [ended the previous section with](../devhowto/devhowtoPredicationArgumentsAndUsage) and use the diagnostics features (i.e. `/show`) to see the predications for the phrases we type.

 Here's the code we'll use: